Where to watch Sky Atlantic

 SKY Atlantic is the exclusive home of HBO, which means it's the only place to watch shows like Game of Thrones, Broadwalk Empire, True Detective and the newer Westworld.

-So, after a quick look at some of the incentives available to the new and uninitiated, we'll give a quick overview of what else the jewel in Sky TV's crown offers, before moving on to where and how people can watch.
+So, after a quick look at some of the incentives available to the new and uninitiated, we'll give a quick overview of what else Sky Atlantic offers, before moving on to where and how people can watch it.